The Uniqueness of Skiing

 WHERE TO CROSS-COUNTRY SKI IN AUSTRIA

 The country has hundreds of cross-country skiing tracks.
 In Tirol alone, you have over 4,000km of trails for all levels.
 Between the Kitzbühel Alps and the Wilder Kaiser Mountains more than 700km of perfectly groomed trails across pristine meadows and rolling hills are free to use and ideally suited to all ability levels from novice to expert.
 Close to Kitzbühel, St. Johann in Tirol hosts the International Tirolean Koasa Race, one of the largest mass-participation races in Europe.
+The four villages of Going, Ellmau, Scheffau and Söll in Tirol are connected by over 55km of groomed cross-country ski trails.
+All trails in this picture-book winter landscape are suitable for classic cross-country skiing and skating.

 The beautiful Glemm Valley is home to Saalbach-Hinterglemm and Skicircus ski area which boasts four cross-country skiing trails between 1,050 and 1,500m altitude, enough to make every Nordic skier's heart beat faster.
 Highly recommended is the Talschlussloipe, up to the head of the valley.